kcvanroose/balance_app-backend/README.md

 # Balance App (back end)

-A Progressive web app that helps freelancers to manage their projects, set to do tasks, record time spent on projects, and store clients information.
+A Progressive web app that helps freelancers to manage their projects.

+## Features

+- Create projects
+- Set tasks on projects
+- Record time spent on a project
+- Store clients information

 ## Tech Stack